What Is a Stay at Home Parent Really Worth?

 Personally, I did not plan on leaving my job after my first child was born.
 However, she was born very early and after spending the first six months in the hospital fighting for her life, she came home with specific needs that only her father or I could provide.
 She was not allowed to go to a daycare facility and we had no other family near us at the time that could help out.
 It made sense for me to leave my position and stay home with her.
 I will never regret that decision because I believe that keeping her in a safe, healthy environment was vital to her survival.

-Now my daughter is 5 and doing much better, my son is three and he is also well.
-It is time for me to get back to work.
-I have enjoyed the past five years, getting to spend time with my children while they were babies and watch them develop and grow in ways that most working parents end up missing out on.
-At the same time, it hasn’t always been easy.
+Don't get me wrong.
+I can't even express how much I enjoyed those five years, getting to spend time with my children while they were babies and watch them develop and grow in ways that most working parents end up missing out on.
+I never took a single minute for granted.
+However, at the same time, it was not always easy.

 Things we do as stay at home parents that are often overlooked:

 Stay at home parents, be proud of your accomplishments.
-Make a list of everything you have done and remember these things when others make you feel like you are not qualified because you have been caring for another persons life instead of “working” these past years.
+Make a list of everything you have done and remember these things when others make you feel like you are not qualified because you have been caring for another person's life instead of “working” these past years.

 Nursing.
 I have been the one to wake up with my children in the middle of the night.
 I soothed them when they were sick, wiped their noses, administered medicine, kissed their knees and elbows when they scrape them, heal them with magical band aids.
 My daughter came home from the hospital with a central line.
 I had to flush it every day, and change the dressing.
 As the primary caregiver to our children, we work hard to keep them healthy, and work harder to care for them when they are sick.
 And then we typically end up getting sick ourselves but then have to push through it because we still have to take care of our children.
 You can’t call in sick from being a stay at home parent.

 Driving.
 I am the one who takes my children to their doctors appointments, to school, to church, to play dates, to any activities they are involved in.

-- Google.
+Google.
 In the past I would have said “Encyclopedia” however this is now.
 I answer all the questions my children have.
 “Who is that?”
 “What is that?”
 “What does that mean?”
 “How does that work?” and even the embarrassing questions that I won’t get into.
-And often times answering the question only once is not enough.
+And oftentimes answering the question only once is not enough.
 For instance the famous “Are we there yet?”
 I never realized how tedious answering that question could be until I had to answer it myself, for the twentieth time, in an hour.
 So next time someone complains about their “tedious” job, tell them to try that.

 Entertainer.
 Do you know how many times I have read “Green Eggs and Ham” or sang “Twinkle Twinkle Little Star” in one day?
 Me neither!
 And not only do you have to sing and read well but you really have to be a good actor too in order to make all those children’s stories exciting.

 Artist.
 The kids, they love to draw.
 They never want to draw alone though and are always asking me to help color or draw something for them.
 I’ve had to master drawing our family and pets.

-- Architect.
+Architect.
 Okay maybe this one is a little overboard but I tell you Lego houses do not build themselves.

 Photographer.
 Of course you take tons of pictures of your little ones.
 Especially the first one.
 But eventually you go professional when you realize you could save $100 by taking your own holiday photos of the kids!

-- Bi-lingual.
+Bilingual.
 Dora.
 Enough said.
 Though I suppose with that reasoning I could also say Paleontologist and use Barney as my example.

-- Math.
+Math.
 Last but not least, my worst subject.
 Being a creative person, I never liked math.
 But having children has helped me become a pro.
 It’s not just simple problems either.
 Having a preemie with severe complications taught me more about grams and milliliters than I ever thought I’d know.

 So perhaps the issue is not that employers think stay at home parents are not qualified for jobs, but in fact that we are overqualified!
 In all seriousness though, never let anybody make you feel like you are not an amazing person for all you do in caring for your children.
 You are a superhero to those kids, and to me!

-© 2014 Cristina
+© 2014 Cristina Cakes